boromir674/topic-modeling-toolkit/README.rst

 Topic Modeling Toolkit - Python Library
 =========================================================================

-This library aims to automate Topic Modeling research-related activities.
+This library aims to automate Topic Modeling research-related activities, by providing an easy-to-use cli.

+The cli provides commands for operations related to:

 * Data preprocessing and dataset computing
 * Model training (with parameter grid-search), evaluating and comparing
 * Graph building
 * Computing KL-divergence between p(c|t) distributions
 * Datasets/models/kl-distances reporting

+The source code of this project has been used for developing the novelty model in the "Political Spectrum Aware Topic Model" Thesis Project by Konstantinos Lampridis.

+The code should also be used in case you would want to reproduce the experimental results reported in the thesis.

+The thesis was part of the Artificial Intelligence MSc programme of the University of Amsterdam.

+You can download and read the complete thesis `here <https://scripties.uba.uva.nl/document/676033>`_.

 .. start-badges